 Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moment accurately.

 Once you become familiar with the “rules” and know the guidelines thoroughly, you need to start applying them practically.
 But remember, every situation is different.
 Don’t try to make the rules fit in.
 Just bend and break the rules as you seem fit.

 As now, you know the rules well, you can cut them where you know they don’t work.
 Push the boundaries where you can, as extraordinary things don’t happen within the boundaries.
-If you don’t want your results to be turn out as stock-standard images and typical to the eye, then you have to put in some extra effort and go beyond limits.
+If you don’t want your results to be turned out as stock-standard images and typical to the eye, you have to put in some extra effort and go beyond limits.

 Make the light work

 This means to photograph when sunlight is the best, and for this, you have to get up early in the morning and being shooting before the sunrises to get perfect shots of dusk.
-And then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and also to capture the amazing sunset.
+And then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and capture the amazing sunset.

 Remember, too much light, especially at midday, is of no use as it is harsh and reduces the spunk in images.
 Only on an overcast day, on which it is cloudy, and the beams are filtered evenly, you can shoot all day long if you find willing subjects in such gorgeous weather.